jjasferreira/hangman-socket-cpp/README.md

 - Should we print a custom message for each different possible play scenario (e.g. DUP, WIN, ...) to the user terminal or only "Word: _ e _ o l", as in the project statement?

-- We are not receiving any message from the GS.
-Should we use recvfrom with a timer or select()?
+- Should we use recvfrom with a timer or select()?
 If so, how does select work?

 - Should we check if a letter, word or PLID are valid according to the syntax or just send them anyway?

+- Should we have a welcome message to indicate which commands are available for use or not?

 - Are you expecting us to print the number of attempts left throughout the game?